William Hulme's Grammar School: Sports facilities

 Behind the academic buildings, and backing onto Princess Road are the sports facilities.
 There is a sports hall with full cricket nets, gymnasium and changing rooms as well as a more modern pavilion/changing room suite.
 A full-size AstroTurf pitch with adjacent netball courts was built in 2002–2003.
 In winter the playing fields are used for hockey, rugby and soccer pitches, and in summer for rounders and cricket pitches.
 Badminton, basketball and tennis are also played.
 Throughout the year there are regular inter-school and inter-House matches in all the main sports.
 The Corps also has an indoor rifle range on the campus.

 Harris House, Hardraw

 The school, through the J.G.
 Bird Trust, owned a former school and attached headmaster's house in the village of Hardraw, near Hawes, Wensleydale.
 School parties frequented this listed building, known as Harris House, to take part in outdoor pursuits.
 Built in 1875, it closed as a school in the 1960s and was bought by WHGS, which at the time owned several centres similar to but smaller than this.
 The centre was known as Hulme House until 1993, when W. C. Harris, an Old Hulmeian, left £50,000 in his will for the renovation of the property.
 The house was then renamed after its principal benefactor.
 Harris House has now been sold.

 School life

-House system

-The House system had operated for more than 100 years until recent changes that reduced their number from six to four.
-In 2020, the houses were further changed to better reflect the diversity within the school.
-The House Masters are all senior staff.
-Heads of House and House Prefects are elected annually.
-House artefacts, namely shields, banners and portraits, can be seen at the school in the New Hall.

-Origins of Houses

-The Houses in the old system were named after influential Mancunians: